MINOR AT HEART

 At The Nation, Jeet Heer writes about the impact of MAD magazine and references its origins, which came at a tumultuous time for the comic book industry and for EC Comics publisher William Gaines.

 Dominic Umile lives, writes, and drinks in Brooklyn, NY.
-His criticism and features have appeared in The Los Angeles Times, the Chicago Reader, Hyperallergic, and more.
-Send him an email.
+His criticism and features have appeared in the Los Angeles Times, the Chicago Reader, Hyperallergic, and more.
+Get in touch.